defra-design/aqie-design-history/app/posts/private-beta/sprint-five.md

 While the design tested well, we found that the:
 * amount of cumulative text under tabs and repetition of tab text will need to be considered
-* mobile users still less likely to pick up on finer interaction details, for example, tool tips and expanders
+* mobile users were still less likely to pick up on finer interaction details, for example, tool tips and expanders
 * low digitally skilled users found prototype itself usable and proposition easy to understand, but missed links,expanders and tool tips